Nick March 29th, 2015

 Through comprehensive reports this software is capable to present a holistic image of your ICT testers.

-Need to know yields, top defects, retest, cycle time – you’ll have it quick:
+Need to know yields, top defects, retest, cycle time – you’ll have them in a sec.

-If you want to find more about HPDC & HPDA or ICT data collection/collectors in general check the presentation linked below:
+If you want to find more about HPDC & HPDA or ICT data collection/collectors in general check the webpage linked below: